Naring8/UE4_Portpolio/README.md

 So I choose the 3rd method to reduce error
 3. Set New State in AnimationInstance and access by Interface $\rightarrow$ Play Montage in Parkour Code

+25.02.27
+- Crouch System
+	Use Blend system in Blueprint (UE Editor)